 Focaccia is a delicious pillowy bread that's perfect for cheese or cured meats, or for wiping up tomato sauce once you've eaten your plate of pasta.
 Plus, it's very easy to make.
 This recipe is a one-day process, taking advantage of a long, slow rise to build flavor.
 If you begin at 9 or 10 in the morning, you'll have it ready by dinner.
 I don't use sourdough in this recipe, because I think focaccia should have a milder taste.
-In this example, I used Janie's Mill Artisan Blend and Italian Style Pizza Flour, but any higher-protein flour will work well.
+For this recipe, I used Janie's Mill Artisan Blend and Italian Style Pizza Flour, but any higher-protein flour will work well.

 - Dough scraper

 - Bowl or container

 - 500 grams Janie’s Mill Italian Style Pizza flour or Janie's Mill Sifted Artisan Bread Flour or Janie's Mill Artisan Blend flour*

 - ½ teaspoon instant yeast mixed with 2 teaspoons warm water